Trees, length spectra for rational maps via barycentric extensions and Berkovich spaces: Equivalence of bounded escape and nested Julia sets

+Suppose $U_{\vec{v}}$ contains a critical ends.
+Since the local degree of $D_tF$ at $\vec{v}$ is $1$, Proposition 9.41 in \cite{BakerRumely10} gives that $F(U_{\vec{v}}) = {^r\Hyp^3}$.
+Again, this is a contradiction as $I$ is backward invariant. \end{proof}

-\begin{rmk} We remark that we did not use the fact that $f_n$ all come from a single hyperbolic component yet.
-In our communication with Favre, similar classification also appears in an unpublished manuscript by Charles Favre and Juan Rivera-Letelier.
+\begin{rmk} We remark that we did not use the fact that $f_n$ comes from the same hyperbolic component yet.
+In our communication with Favre, a similar classification also appears in an unpublished manuscript by Favre and Rivera-Letelier.
 We would refer to \cite{FR10} where many such examples are studied.

-We also remark the similarities and the distinctions of the classification with the induced map on the Shishikura's tree (see Lemma \ref{PropertyShishikuraTree}).
-In Proposition \ref{PropertyLimitingMap}, it is possible for $b_k = a_{k+1}$, and $\sum_{i=1}^k 1/d_i = 1$.
-Neither equality can occur in Lemma \ref{PropertyShishikuraTree}. \end{rmk}
+We remark the similarities and the distinctions of the classification with the induced map on the Shishikura's tree.
+In Proposition \ref{PropertyLimitingMap}, it is possible $\sum_{i=1}^k 1/d_i = 1$, which cannot occur in Lemma \ref{PropertyShishikuraTree}.
+We shall see that if we assume $[f_n]$ are contained a hyperbolic component $\HC$, then $\sum_{i=1}^k 1/d_i < 1$. \end{rmk}